horros/horros.github.io/_posts/2021-01-26-local-eventgrid.markdown

 We'll deserialize a list of EventGridEvents from the JSON payload, loop over them and check the event type.
 If the event type is "GuestList.PersonAdded", we'll pass that to the GuestListEventHandler class.

-Now, to actually send messages to AzureEventGridSimulator, we now need to use EventGridPublisherClientEmulator.
-Clone the repository somehwere, build it, and add it as a project reference to the test project.
+Now, to actually send messages to Event Grid Simulator, we now need to use EventGridPublisherClientEmulator.
+Clone the repository somewhere if you haven't already, build it, and add it as a project reference to the test project.
 Or you can just copy the .cs file into the project.

-We'll add a new simple POST-endpoint to the controller that'll take a firstname and lastname parameters, construct the EventGridPublisherClientEmulator and send the events.
+We'll add a new simple (and very insecure and badly written, but it'll suffice for this demo) POST-endpoint to the controller that'll take a firstname and lastname parameters, construct the EventGridPublisherClientEmulator and send the events.

 {% highlight csharp linenos %}
 [Route("/SendEvent")]